 USC Marshall Full-Time MBA students are assigned to three core classes, Core A, B or C. Students take the fall semester core curriculum with approximately 75 classmates.
 During Orientation, students begin building lifelong friendships with their Core classmates.
 TAM Day during Orientation is a spirited day filled with team building exercises.

-USC Marshall has 40 graduate student clubs and organizations.
+USC Marshall has 41 graduate student organizations.
 Ranging from community outreach, diversity and affinity groups, career clubs, and social and athletic organizations, students are able to expand their network to other USC Marshall MBA graduate programs and corporate contacts.
 Club activities take place during the day, evenings and weekends, and can include networking opportunities, social events and company visits.

 CHALLENGE FOR CHARITY